Phase 6

 Solicit bids

-You will use drawings from your designer to get bids from contractors and make sure you are specific about what you want each bid to include (license details, insurance information, examples of past work, etc.).
+You will use drawings from your designer to get bids from contractors.
+Make sure you are specific about what you want each bid to include (license details, insurance information, examples of past work, etc.).
 Your design team may be able to help you with this.

 Beware of unrealistically low bids!
 Before you hire your contractor, make sure to check their license and insurance.
 You can verify their license by calling the Contractors’ State License Board at 800-321-2752 or checking their website.
 You can verify insurance by requesting a certification of insurance or by calling their insurance agent.
 Make sure workers’ compensation, property damage, and liability are included.